wur-bioinformatics/introduction-to-bioinformatics/week4.md

 To investigate the quality of both known and predicted 3D protein structures, the Ramachandran plot can be used ({doc}`week1`).
 You will work with the Ramachandran plot during the practical assignments.
 It is important to note here that some disordered proteins only come into orderly arrangement in the presence of their various protein partners; and other proteins never have ordered structures under any conditions, a property that may be essential to their function.
-How to model the behavior of such proteins is still an area of active research.
+How to best model the behavior of such proteins is still an area of active research.

 The above-described confidence measures are also useful in highlighting limitations of a predictive approach.
 In the AlphaFold-related practical assignment, you will see some examples of this.